 - Infanticide: Preference for male children leads to the deaths of females who die through various means used by their parents

 - Male children could also live longer because females are discriminated against in some cultures in terms of education, healthcare, etc.

-- Men tend to take on high risk jobs such as mining, construction, military etc would could lead to early deaths.
+- Men tend to take on high-risk jobs such as mining, construction, military etc would lead to early deaths.

 - climate change: some scholars believe that high temperatures resulting from climate change can lead to miscarriages of female fetuses.
 This is disputable and open to further debate.